pandorabe/ZbxGraphGetter/README.md

 # ZbxGraphGetter

 ZbxGrphGetter is chart picture collection ruby module for Zabbix.
 (Made for only to get chart picture via Zabbix API.)

 IF you want to find and use the other functions, then I strongly reccomend to use 'zabbixapi', 'zbxapi', and so on.

 ##Specification and Excuse
- - This tool supports only zabbix 2.0.x, 2.2.x, snd 2.4.x.
+ - This tool supports only zabbix 2.0.x, 2.2.x, and 2.4.x.
  - This tool tested on ruby 2.0.0p481.
  - All Chart files are downloaded by current directory.
  - This tool use hostlist-file.
 The hostlist-file generated automatically.
 (All of the hostname that registered on Zabbix are written in the hostlist-file.)